This article was originally published in Education Post and is republished with permission.

 Patrice described her husband being pulled over by police while jogging in their wealthy Atlanta neighborhood.
 Bill, a Native American, recounted having his long braid pulled by women who made comments about wanting to be with “a savage.”
 The stories challenged my assumptions about race relations in this country and about my complicity.

-More Radical Reads: Talking Racism with a Racist Relative in 4 Easy…(um NO) IMPORTANT Steps
+More Radical Reads: Not Easy, Still Worth It: 4 Steps for Talking About Racism with a Racist Relative

 It’s difficult to look at oneself objectively.
 The inside work is the hardest when the stakes are high and our habits of mind intractable.